SiddhantAshar/GeneticAlgorithm/README.txt

     c.  __factory pattern__

-        # The implementaion of the Factory Pattern can be found in GeneticAlgorithm class in the src/GAMain/GeneticAlgorithm.java file.
+        # The implementation of the Factory Pattern can be found in GeneticAlgorithm class in the src/GAMain/GeneticAlgorithm.java file.

         # Abstract factory pattern has been used as we need to create a family of related objects.